olejon/logstream/README.md

 #### Full screen mode

-If LogStream is to the home screen, desktop or mobile, at least if using Chrome/Chromium or Safari, they will add a shortcut so LogStream is showed as if it was a native app.
+If LogStream is added to the home screen, desktop or mobile, at least if using Chrome/Chromium or Safari, they will add a shortcut so LogStream is showed as if it was a native app.